DucMinhNe/nodejs-course/lessons/20-while-loops/README.md

 - `while (cond) { ... }` checks before each iteration
 - `do { ... } while (cond)` runs at least once
+- always change the condition inside, or you get an infinite loop
+- `break` exits; `continue` skips to next iteration

 ## Example